PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 captured final internal-channel-slice/terminal recovery boundaries before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Final channel-slice MulAdd-bridge result characterization checkpoint

+`_optimize_transpose_channel_slice_muladd_nhwc_bridge_chains()` returns the
+stable one-counter dictionary
+`optimized_transpose_channel_slice_muladd_nhwc_bridge_chains` and has two production calls.
+The first receives the live `session.layout_state` and is raw; the later model-only call also currently discards its result.

+The zero-mutation schema test fixes the exact one-key result, while existing owner coverage validates a supplied GraphIndex and LayoutState after a rewrite.
+A strict expected-failure orchestration contract requires only the later result to be retained as `_final_channel_slice_muladd_bridge_stats`.
+It keeps the first live-LayoutState occurrence raw and fixes both terminal recovery successors, the captured `_terminal_internal_channel_slice_stats` first predecessor, and the captured `_final_internal_channel_slice_stats` later predecessor.

+At implementation, replace only the later expression with an assignment.
+Do not change the first occurrence, wrapper or pass implementation, one-key schema, rewrite guards, graph mutation, tensor pruning, GraphIndex/LayoutState behavior, callback arguments, pass order, recovery calls, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- focused MulAdd-bridge owner, both terminal recovery boundaries, schema, terminal orchestration, architecture, and pass-efficiency gate:
+  `345 passed, 1 xfailed in 19.04s`
+- branch-changed broad suite plus boundary/channel-slice, pad-Mul, both terminal recovery sequences, architecture, and pass-efficiency coverage:
+  `1390 passed, 1 xfailed in 24.70s`

+The sole strict expected failure is the intentionally unimplemented final channel-slice MulAdd-bridge result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.